Chasing Pirate History: St. Vincent and The Grenadines

 The Historical Version:

 I know you've come to expect crazy things from me because that's totally a reasonable expectation, but there wasn't much we could see in this nation that relates to the history of pirates.
 While we could have sailed to the exact spot where Blackbeard captured his famous ship, I honestly didn't see the point of that.
 To see what he saw when he came across it?
 Meh.
-This time, we went straight for the Hollywood pirate history, because St. Vincent is rich in that.

 The Hollywood Version: